 Chips, Pretzels, Gold Fish, Saltines.

-Trail Mix, Beef Sticks, String Cheese, Mixed Nuts, Peanut Butter, Ham & Turkey Lunch Meat, Cheese Singles, (+Brats & Hot Dogs at GDSP and 5121 ZZ).
+Trail Mix, Beef Sticks, String Cheese, Mixed Nuts, Peanut Butter, Ham & Turkey Lunch Meat, Cheese Singles, (Plus Brats at GDSP and 5121 ZZ).

 This is the general idea of what will be available on course.
 Some rest stops may vary slightly from this outline, but rest assured - you will not go hungry!

 What if I have special needs?
 Can you help out?

 If you don’t see what you want or need in the list above, you can prepare individual special needs bags to be sent out to the various rest stops.
 Just put your stuff into a ziplock bag and label it with your name and the rest stop where you would like to pick it up.
 There will be a drop table for each rest stop (except for Mineral Point) at registration.
 Note that special needs bags may be sent to rest stops only - not to water stops.
 Also note that we will not shuttle your special needs bag around the course for you.
 We advise that you don't place anything of value in your special needs bag - we accept no responsibility if you do.
 Consider each bag to have a one way ticket to the rest stop of your choosing.
 When you are at a rest stop, you may place your special needs bag into the rider return tote to have what's left sent back to the finish line.
 Be advised that we don't shuttle rider returns until the rest stop closes, so you might very well get to the finish line before your bag.

 Can I send a piece of clothing back to the start venue?